bestmomo/laravel5-5-example/README.md

 * Custom error pages 403, 404 and 503
 * Authentication (registration, login, logout, password reset, mail confirmation, throttle)
 * Users roles : administrator (all access), redactor (create and edit post, upload and use medias in personnal directory), and user (create comment in blog)
-* Blog with comments
+* Blog with nested comments
 * Search in posts
 * Tags on posts
 * Contact us page
-* Admin dashboard with messages, users, posts, roles and comments
+* Admin dashboard with users, posts, articles, medias, settings, notifications and comments
-* Users admin (roles filter, show, edit, delete, create, blog report)
-* Posts admin (list with dynamic order, show, edit, delete, create)
 * Multi users medias gestion
 * Localization
 * Application tests
+* Thumbs creation for images
-* Use of new notifications to send emails and notify redactors for new comments
+* Notifications to send emails and notify redactors for new comments

-### Assets ###

-CSS is compiled with Elixir, look at **gulpfile.js** for details.

 ### Tricks ###